Frequently Asked Questions

 Does my Library have to be a member of IFLA to enter the Public Library of the Year Awards?

-No, entry is open to any public library that is either newly built or established in premises that have not previously been used for libraries and has have been completed and opened in the period from 1 January 2019 to 31 December 2019.
+No, entry is open to any public library that is either newly built or established in premises that has not previously been used for libraries and has have been completed and opened in the period from 1 January 2019 to 31 December 2020.
 It is not necessary for the Library to be a member of IFLA (though you might like to consider joining!)

 Does it cost anything to enter?